bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 ## 6. Testing our service deployments from the console and the ALB

 You can see service level events from the ECS console.
 This includes deployment events.
-You can test that of your service deployed, and registered properly with the ALB by looking at the service's **Events** tab:
+You can see if your service was deployed and registered properly with the ALB by looking at the service's **Events** tab:

 ![deployment event](/03-DeployEcsCluster/images/steady_state_service.png)

 We can also test from the ALB itself.
 To find the DNS A record for your ALB, navigate to the EC2 Console > **Load Balancers** > **Select your Load Balancer**.
 Under **Description**, you can find details about your ALB, including a section for **DNS Name**.
-You can enter this value in your browser, and append the endpoint of your service, to see your ALB and ECS Cluster in action:
+Enter this value in your browser:

 ![alb web test](/03-DeployEcsCluster/images/alb_app_response.png)

-You can see that the ALB routes traffic appropriately based on the path we specified when we registered the container `/app` requests go to our app service.
+You can see that the ALB routes traffic appropriately based on the path (`/`) we specified when we registered the container

 <br>